Are you looking to expand your client base and drive new revenue?

 7. Finalize your brand positioning.

-At this point you’ve done a significant amount of strategic work in the brand development process.
+At this point you’ve done a significant amount of strategic work in the brand strategy development process.
 Now you’re getting closer to actually bringing it to life.
 But before you move into some of the more creative elements of your brand building work, it’s a good time to summarize exactly what your brand positioning is in a single statement.
 And that’s the goal.
 Boil everything up to one single statement of offering and value.
 It’s what you might use to introduce your company to someone you meet at a conference or to a consumer who might be interested in buying what you’re selling.

 For example, at Tiller our brand positioning statement is: